Akemi's Anime World

 Notes and Trivia

-Fits in with Leiji Matsumoto's vast anime universe, which encompasses Galaxy Express 999 and the Captain Harlock/Arcadia franchise.
-Emeraldas and several of her acquaintances are ongoing characters in the assortment of stories, and Emeraldas plays a pivotal role in another newer OAV series, Maetel Legend.
+Queen Emeraldas fits in Leiji Matsumoto's vast anime universe; often called the Leiji-verse (though I think Matsumoto-verse sounds better), it encompasses Galaxy Express 999 and the Captain Harlock franchise.
+Emeraldas and several of her acquaintances are ongoing characters in the assortment of stories, and Emeraldas plays a pivotal role in another of the newer spin-off OAV series, Maetel Legend.

 Although there are actually four episodes in the series, ADV's 1999 release came before the second two parts were completed.
-While commendable for a timely US release, as of a decade later they still haven't bothered to release the other half, and even the first part quickly went out of print.
+While commendable for a timely US release, as of a decade later no one has ever bothered to release the other half, and even the first part quickly went out of print.

 US DVD Review

-The DVD is quite nice, but as with most of their early DVD efforts, ADV missed the mark by a little.
-The video and audio transfers are flawless to be sure, and the disc includes English, Japanese, and French dialogue tracks, as well as subtitles in English and Spanish.
+ADV's DVD is quite nice, but as with most of their early DVD efforts, they missed the mark by a little.
+The video and audio transfers are nearly flawless to be sure--particularly good given the vintage--and the disc includes English, Japanese, and French dialogue tracks, as well as subtitles in English and Spanish.
 It has animated menus complete with music, an animated track index, and some short character bios.

 The biggest problem with the disc is that it only includes the first two episodes of the series, and while it doesn't end on a cliffhanger (you might not even realize there isn't more to it), ADV never got around to releasing the second two.

-Additionally, a few small glitches make the disc fall short of really great, even for the era.
-For one thing, they neglect to include the Japanese cast; ADV is usually good about that, too.
-Second, at least on my player, when I was watching in Japanese it suddenly cut to the French soundtrack a couple of times.
-Weird.
+Additionally, a few glitches--small, but severe even for the era--mar the disc.
+For one thing, they neglect to include the Japanese cast (ADV was usually good about that, too).
+Second, at least on my player, when I was watching in Japanese it suddenly cut to the French soundtrack a couple of times--weird.
 Third, (and this affects everybody), the theme songs are subtitled in English first, then Japanese (so you can sing along) on the second episode, as ADV usually does.
 But apparently the end theme was subtitled from another verse or something, because the words on the screen have almost nothing to do with what is being sung.
 Go figure.
 A final nit-pick, the subtitles at the very end of the last episode are mistimed, popping up well before they're supposed to.

 Parental Guide